ranganathanlab/bmDCA/README.md

  - `parameters_%d.txt`: learned Potts model parameters (J and h)
  - `rel_ent_grad_align_1p.txt`: relative entropy gradient for each amino acid at each position
- - `sequence_weights.txt`: weight for each position (the more similar sequences are, the smaller the weight)
+ - `sequence_weights.txt`: weights for each sequence, either a number between 0 and 1 based on sequence similarity or 1 if re-weighting was not specified
  - `stat_align_1p`: table of frequencies for each amino acid at each position in the MSA
  - `stat_align_2p`: table of frequencies for pairs of amino acids at each pair